 The small and beautiful little sweets served at tea ceremonies.
 I DID NOT have one this time and I can’t believe it.
 But they are truly gorgeous, a piece of art.
 Must go back and have some.

 They called it Ice cream hamburger, but it’s actually ice cream between 2 cookie biscuits.
 We had ours in Asakusa and it was delicious!
 Coral had the pink taro ice cream and she had 2 – she’s not the best kid to try out new food and she loved it that much.
 I had the pumpkin ice cream and man, it was good.

 We were there in September, and it was the end of summer.
 Super hot, so we had a lot of ice cream.
 A lot.
 The mochi ice cream is super good (my favorite is the one with caramel filling).
-The store’S soft serves are also mostly delicious.
+The stores’ soft serves are also mostly delicious.
 And there’s also the shaved ice with syrup, called kakikouri.
 I haven’t tried one bad ice cream in Japan and I am picky.
-Baskin & Robins and Haagen Dazs both have awesome Japanese flavours (that are not green tea) and are awesome.
+Baskin & Robins and Haagen Dazs both have awesome Japanese flavors (that are not green tea) and are awesome.

 Just because there are just so many things, I couldn’t even remember the names.
 But really, the supermarket/convenience store sweets are also great.
 There are these cute hard candies everywhere and they’re super yummy.
-My kids LOVED the miniature food that are actually sweets.
+My kids LOVED the miniature food that is actually sweets.
 They tried the donuts, sushi, takoyaki and ramen versions and they’re awesome fun to make and they’re not too bad to eat either.
 Hi-chew is a soft candy that’s high success with my kids too.
 I love the milk caramel candies, they’re delicious, but my favorite one is the golden sugar candies, which are basically caramel – so good!